Programming and Computation

 References

-This article, Sendmail as a Turing machine, was posted on newsgroups comp.lang.functional and comp.mail.sendmail on Sun, 10 Sep 2000 22:26:33 GMT
+The article Sendmail as a Turing machine, posted on the newsgroups comp.lang.functional and comp.mail.sendmail on Sun, 10 Sep 2000 22:26:33 GMT

 sendmail.cf [37K]